If you are in a situation where you need assistance obtaining perspective, you can call upon the resilience trained Family Program staff!

 Both of these designations will be able to help you if you are facing a situation on which you would like to get a unique perspective.
 If you call an RTA or MRT, they may also suggest other Family Program, government and community resources that would fit your unique situation.

 Additionally the ASIST symbol indicates that the person whose contact information you are looking at has completed the ‘Applied Suicide Intervention Skills Training’ course.
 This course gives its graduates the skills they need in order to ask the appropriate questions to determine if someone is suicidal and to assist that person in getting the help they need.
-For more information, click on the logo to the left, or click here, to see a complete listing of those individuals who have completed the ASIST course.
+Look for this logo next to your Family Assistance Specialist’s contact information to indicate that they’ve completed the ASIST course.